RaviTeja444/health-wellness/Sindhu/Readme.md

 # Half Day 1
+Time allocated : 4hours = 1hour in class + 3hours out of the class = Worth 300 points
 - On the first day, we have listened to client about Request For Proposal and requirements by client and professor in the client meeting.
 - I have joined the collaborative repo in github.
 - Later, we had a meeting and discussed about the use of our application from user's perspective.